njahn82/rev_flip_results/results.md

-To determine the variation in publicatiom volume, we studied all journals in our dataset that converted latestin 2016 and where Crossref provided article metadata two years before and after the year of the reverse flip.
+To determine the variation in publication volume, we studied all journals in our dataset that converted latest in 2016 and where Crossref provided article metadata two years before and after the year of the reverse flip.
 Publication volume for this five-years period could be obtained for 94 journals.

 Comparing yearly article volumes two years before and two years after the flip reveals little change.
-The median article volume  increased marginaly from 53 to 60 articles.
+The median article volume  increased marginally from 53 to 60 articles.
 Figure illustrate the distribution before and after the flip.

 ![Density plot of publication volume twi years before and after the reverse flip.
 Dotted line represents the median annual article volume.](results_files/figure-docx/unnamed-chunk-12-1.png)